HILOK/DCS_NOTAM/README.md

 Put in simple terms: DCS_HIL lets you check current status/airworthyness of your DCS aircraft before you hop in or start planning your next mission.
 It's the way it's done in real life.

 **Why?**
-because in my opinion it is preferable to know your options during planning time, i.e. what works and to what extent, instead of having to find out the hard way: over the target area after 1.5 h mission time.
+because in my opinion it is preferable to know your options during planning time, i.e. what works and to what extent, instead of having to find out the hard way: over the target area after 1.5 h mission time (or trail & error).

 **Is it realistic?**
 in some way even "bugs" are. real life aircraft often have small defects that dont require immediate grounding.
 Flight & maintenance crews use the manufacturer's documentation to assess, if and under which conditions an aircraft is airworthy, before flight.

-**How is this different from a bug list?** a bug list features all things that remain to be corrected, f.ex. graphical glitches/missing textures, and things that are not in line with the real counterpart, whether or not those things are impeding functionality.
-Also the HIL presents the relevant defects more systematically than the bugs sections in ED's forums.
+**How is this different from a bug list?** a bug list features all things that remain to be corrected, f.ex. graphical issues/missing sounds, and things that are not in line with the real counterpart, whether or not those things are impeding functionality.
+Also the HIL presents relevant defects more systematically than the bugs sections in ED's forums.

-**What should go into the HIL?** only bugs or essential features completely missing that would prevent a specific task to be performed. also a workaround, if available.
+**What should go into the HIL?** only bugs that would prevent a specific task to be performed as expected, or features that are completely broken/missing.
+Also a workaround, if available.
-Reference: official game manual or chuck's guides (i think there is no point in browsing through real life docs, and listing everything that's missing in the game).
+**Reference: official game manual or Chuck's guides** (i think there is no point in browsing through real life docs, and listing everything that's missing in the game).

 **How could this be done?**
 obviously this can only be achieved as a group effort.
+Github is a good starting point, because of its accessibility, but this project could move to another platform in the future.

 ### Formatting Rules ###
 main categories (Flight Control System, Weapon System, etc.) are always listed and labeled either/or